orbitalquark/textadept-lsp/README.md

 **Note:** If you want to inspect the LSP messages sent back and forth, you can use the Lua command entry to set `require('lsp').log_rpc = true`.
-It doesn't matter if any LSPs are already active -- from this point forward all messages will be logged to the "[LSP]" buffer.
+It doesn't matter if any LSPs are already active -- from this point forward all messages will be logged.
+View the log via the "Tools > Language Server > View Log" menu item.

 **Warning:** Buggy language servers that do not respect the protocol may cause this module and Textadept to hang, waiting for a response.
 There is no recourse other than to force-quit